wagtail/wagtail/docs/contributing/index.md

 ### Non-code contributions

--   Star the [wagtail](https://github.com/wagtail/wagtail) project on Github
+-   Star the [wagtail](https://github.com/wagtail/wagtail) project on GitHub
 -   Support others with answers to questions on the [Wagtail StackOverflow topic](https://stackoverflow.com/questions/tagged/wagtail) or in Slack `#support`.
 -   Write a review of [Wagtail on G2](https://www.g2.com/products/wagtail/reviews).
 -   Provide some thoughtful feedback on the [Wagtail discussions](https://github.com/wagtail/wagtail/discussions).